10. Create clear leadership

 • Update of NHMRC Guidelines for Managing Risks in Recreational Water: Sydney Water was asked to provide two case studies that would inform the updated NHMRC (National Health and Medical Research Council) guidelines: 1.
 Human Health Risk Assessment process (chemicals); 2.
 RiverWatch predictive model in partnership with UNSW.
 Professor Stuart Khan, University of Sydney, sits on the NHMRC review committee.

-September to November 2023
+September – November 2023

 • NSW Government Local Small Commitments Allocation: Cr Penny Pedersen (City of Ryde) was successful in nominating for $25,000 in funding towards citizen science projects for the Lane Cove electorate.

-• Designing with Country: progress of joint cultural interpretation project with City of Canada Bay as part of the Bayview Park upgrade.
+• Designing with Country: Progress of joint cultural interpretation project with City of Canada Bay as part of the Bayview Park upgrade.
 Further cultural advice sought for research paper on First Nations peoples of the Parramatta River.

-June to August 2023
+June – August 2023

 • NSW Government Masterplan grant: Funding received in June 2023.
 Planning for two grant projects 1.
 Stormwater Compliance & Education program and 2.
 Parramatta River Bank Naturalisation commenced in July 2023.